 Shailagh Murray was appointed Executive Vice President for Public Affairs in September 2018.
 She oversees the Office of Communications and Public Affairs and the Office of Government and Community Affairs.
 She spent nearly six years shaping communications strategy inside the Obama White House, most recently serving as Senior Advisor to President Obama from 2015 to 2017.
 Previously, she was Vice President Biden’s deputy chief of staff and communications director.
 Prior to that, she worked as a journalist for The Wall Street Journal and The Washington Post.
 She has a BA in humanities from University of Missouri-Columbia and a Masters in Journalism from Northwestern University.

 Shaba Keys is Associate Vice President for Government & Community Affairs.
-She has a broad project portfolio on behalf of GCA that includes fostering partnerships, serving as a bridge to University programs and directing the Connecting Youth Initiative.
 Prior to joining GCA, Shaba was a consultant to nonprofits on strategic planning and organizational development.
 She previously worked at LISC leading strategic assessments of program expansions and at The Surdna Foundation where she evaluated industry practices for integrative approaches for community development programs.
 Shaba holds a B.A. from Tufts University and a J.D. from Catholic University, The Columbus School of Law.

-A proud Harlem native, Phoebe-Sade Arnold is a Project Coordinator for Planning & Community Affairs.
-Phoebe responsibilities include project tracking, constituency outreach, and oversight of special projects and programs that relate to matters of urban planning, land use, and community affairs.
-Working in conjunction with the Associate Vice President of Planning and Community Affairs, Phoebe attends Community Board meetings, public and private forums, and other community oriented events on behalf of the University.
+A proud Harlem native, Phoebe-Sade Arnold is the Director of Community Affairs.
+Phoebe's responsibilities include project tracking, constituency outreach, and oversight of special projects and programs that relate to matters of urban planning, land use, and community affairs.
 She also sits on the Morningside Area Alliance Board.
 Phoebe’s portfolio also includes managing the University’s portion of the West Harlem Development Corporation in-kind space process.
 Phoebe received her Bachelors in Political Science from the State University of New York College at Old Westbury, and her Master’s in Public Administration from Baruch College.

 Nathan serves as Assistant Vice President for Government Relations in the Office of Government and Community Affairs.
 In this role he focuses on federal and state policy, advocating on a variety of priorities for the university including federal support for scientific research and student financial aid.
 Prior to his work at Columbia Nathan served as a political analyst at the Japanese Consulate in New York.
 Nathan received his BA and MA from the University of Chicago.